Skip to main content

 Sharing stateVisibility and access configurationIt controls who can see or collaborate on a project

-Connection types
+Connection types and setup paths

-CloudEval uses two connection types:
+CloudEval stores two internal connection categories:

 • sync